-Working capital is the fuel that drives your business, keeping it running smoothly and, if all goes well, allowing you the potential to grow.
+Working capital is the fuel that drives your business, keeps it running smoothly and allows the potential to grow.
 Working capital refers to the funds available to cover day-to-day business expenses, an amount that is calculated by subtracting the business’s current liabilities from its current assets on the balance sheet.
 A working capital ratio (calculated as current assets over current liabilities) of 2:1 is considered desirable for a healthy business.
 A weaker ratio than this may mean that you’re having difficulty meeting commitments on a daily basis, and you may need support.

 When the working capital available to you isn’t sufficient for these operational needs, it may be time to look for other sources of financing.
 An injection of cash may be needed to cover salary payments to employees, to pay suppliers on time or to pay other business debts, to increase personnel when orders or client demands call for it, to purchase stock, or just to sustain your business through a seasonal slowdown.

 The purpose of working capital finance is to provide your business with short-term funding, to help you keep operational until your business has enough cash on hand to cover these expenses on an ongoing basis.
 This type of financing is not suitable for buying longer-term assets such as vehicles or machinery – the idea is to keep the business running smoothly, not to invest in large new assets, or purely for expansion.

 Many types of businesses can have sales cycles with periods of high activity followed by slower periods, and it’s not unusual to need working capital finance to keep you going through these quieter times.
 Or it may be the case that your business is doing very well and having a busy period, but there are cash flow issues due to delayed payments – you still need help to bridge this gap in working capital.

 Working capital finance gives you breathing room and helps you prepare for the next stage of your business journey.

 How Does Working Capital Finance Work?